-Passive surveillance will be performed routinely via monitoring clinical samples sent from the Veterinary Teaching Hospital to the diagnostic laboratory, and providing monthly reports of zoonotic and antimicrobial resistant organisms.
+It is recommended that passive surveillance will be performed routinely via monitoring clinical samples sent from the Veterinary Teaching Hospital to the diagnostic laboratory, and providing monthly reports of zoonotic and antimicrobial resistant organisms.
 Clinical data associated with the cases are available for epidemiological analysis if necessary.